tauhid-hasan-dev/understanding-C-.Net-/README.md

 ```
 - Variables inside the class but outside the object is called "MEMBER VARIABLE" or "INSTANCE VARIABLE"
 - Variables inside the object called "LOCAL VARIABLE"
+- A class can be created by a developer but can not be used by that same developer
+- If a developer use that class to create instances we can call that developer "USER" or "CALLER"
 ```